-- Undertake and operate in accordance with a Phase 2 Environmental Assessment prepared by a qualified specialist. - Construction to be undertaken in accordance with the National Environment Protection (Assessment of Site Contamination) Amendment Measure 2013 (No. 1) (NEPM) (National Environment Protection Council (NEPC, 2013). - Construction to be undertaken in accordance with the Guidelines for the Assessment, Remediation and Management of Asbestos Contaminated Sites in Western Australia (Western Australia Department of Health 2009).
+- Undertake and operate in accordance with a Phase 1 Preliminary Environmental Assessment (and any subsequent Phase 2 Environmental Assessment and Remediation Action Plan (if required) prepared by a qualified specialist.
+Works shall be undertaken in accordance the recommendations of the Assessment. - Construction to be undertaken in accordance with the National Environment Protection (Assessment of Site Contamination) Amendment Measure 2013 (No. 1) (NEPM) (National Environment Protection Council (NEPC, 2013). - Construction to be undertaken in accordance with the Guidelines for the Assessment, Remediation and Management of Asbestos Contaminated Sites in Western Australia (Western Australia Department of Health 2009).